 The General Prosecutor's Office of Russia has designated the environmental activist organization Greenpeace as “undesirable.”
-The decision, as reported by RIA Novosti, was primarily motivated by Greenpeace's “attempts to interfere in the internal affairs of the country.”
-Additionally, the organization is accused of sponsoring Russian “foreign agents” and “engaging in anti-Russian propaganda” since the commencement of the full-scale war.
+The decision, as reported by state-run news agency RIA Novosti, was primarily motivated by Greenpeace's “attempts to interfere in the internal affairs of the country.”
+Additionally, the organization was accused of sponsoring Russian “foreign agents” and “engaging in anti-Russian propaganda” since the start of the full-scale invasion of Ukraine.

 “In one instance Greenpeace presented a fabricated image of water off the coast of Kamchatka, aiming to make false accusations.
 Such actions have a detrimental impact on public opinion and generate erroneous perceptions about the government's work.
 This goes beyond ecological concerns and ventures into the realm of politics.”